DCC-Lab/PyHardwareLibrary/README-Coding Process example.md

 ## More communication with the Integra Device

 We should not really care about the details of how we communicate with a device: **USB**, **Serial**, **RS-232**, **Ethernet**, etc... : as long as we have a bidirectional communication channel, then why should we? `PyHardwareLibrary` actually has a group of ports available (`CommunicationPort`, `USBPort`, `SerialPort`, etc...).
 They all share common functionalities that are always required when having a dialog with a device.
 In fact, I am using these developments to refine their behaviour and their API.
-A discussion of the details is available [here](README-Communication ports.md), but we will simply use the `USBPort` class immediately to focus on the device, not the communicatin details.
+A discussion of the details is available [here](README-Communication ports.md), but we will simply use the `USBPort` class immediately to focus on the device, not the communication details.